 The vine mealybug has become one of the more important insect pests of California vineyards, threatening economic production and sustainable practices in this multi-billion-dollar state industry.
 This work has begun to better understand and optimize registered insecticides used to control the vine mealybug in the winter and spring periods, when the mealybug bug population is located primarily under the bark on the trunk and cordons.
 In the initial we selected vineyards in three regions and have taken spring through fall samples.
 We both applied treatments of Movento® and we monitored commercial spray applications in vineyards for different commodities (e.g., wine vs table grape) and with various management practices (e.g., trellis systems).
 We monitored mealybug densities but found little difference among the plots, in part because of the low mealybug populations.
 We collected approximately 6000 tissue samples at vineyards being used for the field bioassays, as well as from vineyards with unusual vine mealybug densities, or where we can manipulate spray application to test movement of key metabolites of Movento®.
 For analyses, we have developed protocols for tissue analysis using an HPLC, and verified that the procedure is accurate.
-Currently, we have processed <10% of the collected samples, but this fall and winter, now that the field work has been largely completed, we are focusing on tissue analyses with the goal of having 2015 and 2016 samples processed before we collect 2017 material.
+Currently, we have processed <30% of the collected samples.